 In November 2002, the Korea Fair Trade Commission fined five credit card companies (including Kookmin Credit Card) for allegedly discriminating against merchants at department stores by charging fees higher than those charged to merchants at discount stores.
-Kookmin Credit Card's portion of the fine amounted to W640 million.
+Kookmin Credit Card's portion of the fine amounted to \\(\fomage 640\) million.
 In February 2003 Kookmin Credit Card paid the administrative fine in full and filed a lawsuit with the Seoul High Court to revoke the order.
 The Seoul High Court ruled for us in June 2004.
-The Korean Fair Trade Commission, however, appealed to the Supreme Court in August 2004.
-The case is still pending.
+The Korea Fair Trade Commission, however, appealed to the Supreme Court in August 2004.
+In December 2006, the Supreme Court ruled that our practice of differentiating fees charged to certain merchants is justifiable as management policy and dismissed the appeal by the Korea Fair Trade Commission.

-In April 2002, the Korea Fair Trade Commission ordered four domestic-based credit card companies to pay administrative fines in an aggregate amount of Ψ 23.4 billion in connection with certain collusion and anticompetitive practices in fixing commission fees and credit card interest rates for cash advances, installment purchases and overdue accounts.
-Kookmin Credit Card was fined Ψ 6.96 billion for anti-competitive behavior.
-In July 2002 Kookmin Credit Card paid the administrative fine in full; prior to this it filed a lawsuit in October 2002 with the Seoul High Court to revoke the order.
-On May 20, 2004, the Seoul High Court ruled that the order to pay administrative fines was invalid.
-The Korean Fair Trade Commission petitioned to the Supreme Court in June 2004.
-The case is still pending.
+In April 2002, the Korea Fair Trade Commission ordered four domestic-based credit card companies to stop certain collusive and anti-competitive practices in fixing commission fees and credit card interest rates for cash advances, installment purchases and overdue accounts, to publicly acknowledge the orders of the Korea Fair Trade Commission and to pay administrative fines in an aggregate amount of \(\fomage 23.4\) billion in connection with such practices.
+Kookmin Credit Card was fined \(\fomage 6.96\) billion for anti-competitive behavior.
+In July 2002 Kookmin Credit Card paid the administrative fine in full; prior to this it filed a lawsuit in October 2002 with the

+Seoul High Court to revoke the order.
+On May 20, 2004, the Seoul High Court ruled that the order to pay such amount of administrative fines was invalid but upheld the other parts of the order.
+We and the Korea Fair Trade Commission each appealed the ruling to the Supreme Court, but the Supreme Court reaffirmed the decision of the Seoul High Court and dismissed both appeals in September 2006.
+Subsequently, the \(\forall \)6.96 billion fine previously paid by us has been returned in full, and the Korea Fair Trade Commission has assessed a revised fine against us in the amount of \(\forall \)6.74 billion.

 On January 9, 2002, the Korea Fair Trade Commission ordered seven banks, including us, to refrain from refusing to continue their business relationship with a particular business partner, Hana Bank.
 The banks filed a lawsuit with the Seoul High Court to revoke the order and, in October 2003, the Seoul High Court decided in our favor.
-The Korea Fair Trade Commission appealed this ruling in November 2003.
-The case is still pending.
+The Korea Fair Trade Commission appealed this ruling in November 2003, but the Supreme Court dismissed the appeal in May 2006.

-On April 6, 2001, the Korea Fair Trade Commission fined Kookmin Credit Card ₩235 million for allegedly using its superior market position to prevent other banks in our affinity program from altering fees paid by merchants and from reducing the payment cycle from merchants.
+On April 6, 2001, the Korea Fair Trade Commission fined Kookmin Credit Card \ 235 million for allegedly using its superior market position to prevent other banks in our affinity program from altering fees paid by merchants and from reducing the payment cycle from merchants.
 In September, 2001 Kookmin Credit Card paid the administrative fine in full and filed a lawsuit with the Seoul High Court to revoke the order.
 The court ruled against Kookmin Credit Card in December 2002.
-Kookmin Credit Card appealed to the Supreme Court in January 2003.
-The case is still pending.
+Kookmin Credit Card appealed to the Supreme Court in January 2003, but the Supreme Court dismissed our appeal in June 2006.